ropensci-archive/doidata/README.md

 # Introduction

-At rOpenSci and in associated open science groups, we often encourage scientists to deposit and data in public repositories that have stable, long-term archival infrastructure and robust metadata.
+At rOpenSci and in associated open science groups, we often encourage scientists to deposit and use data in public repositories that have stable, long-term archival infrastructure and robust metadata.
 Such repositories include Zenodo, Figshare, Dryad, and a variety of more specific ones.
 A frequent mode of use is to download files from these repositories, break the link with the original version or metadata, and